Alokkumar-8467/Docker/README.md

 Command same for all OS
 Command same for all services
-Standardizes process of running any services on any local dev environment Easy to run different versionds of same app without any conflicts
+Standardizes process of running any services on any local dev environment Easy to run different versionds of same app without any conflicts.